49, 51 Crown Road, Crown Cottage

 Crown Cottage, 49 Crown Road.
 Three photos of the cottage, one taken in 1976, one in the early 1980s, and one in 1989.

 In 1813, it was one of only three habitations beyond (to the east) of The Crown.
 The one closest to The Crown had ceased to be inhabited by 1910, leaving the other two, Crown Cottages (in two occupations) and Ambrose Farm.
 In 1910 these cottages were owned by Hall's Brewery and one was occupied by James Gomm, the other by Elisha Shepherd.

 The garden area to the west of the cottages has since been developed as a house, now 45 Crown Road (in 2018 there was no 47 High Street).

-51 Crown Road To the other side (east of Crown Cottage) a bungalow was built and Phyllis Shepherd was living here after moving from the family home (88 Church Road) until she died c.
+51 Crown Road a bungalow to the other side (east of Crown Cottage) was built and Phyllis Shepherd was living here after moving from the family home (88 Church Road) until she died c.
 2005/6.
 In 2009 this redeveloped into a larger house as shown in the 2018 photo.

 No. 39, owned by Winifred was rented to Ernest Charles Shepherd b.
 1905 who married Phyllis Washington, daughter of Arthur John Washington and Thomasina Maria King.
 Phyllis was born in one of the three cottages which make up The Croft off Mulberry drive today.